Body Shapes for Women: Complete Guide to All 5 Types

 | Inverted Triangle | Shoulders/bust wider than hips | Shoulders or bust are 5%+ wider than hips |

 Thresholds are approximate and based on the FFIT (Female Figure Identification Technique) system.
 Use our Body Shape Calculator for precise classification based on your measurements.
+For a deeper look at hourglass proportions specifically, see our hourglass figure measurements guide.

 What If You Are Between Two Body Shapes?

-Most women do not fit perfectly into one category — real bodies exist on a spectrum.
+Most women do not fit perfectly into one category.
+Real bodies exist on a spectrum.
 If your measurements place you between two shapes, here is how to approach your styling.

 Hourglass-Pear Combination